Rezonnn/Sentiment-Analyzer/README.md

 # 🧠 Python Sentiment Analyzer

-A simple Python NLP-style project for your GitHub portfolio.
+A simple Python NLP-style project.
 It analyzes text or text files and determines whether the sentiment is **positive**, **negative**, or **neutral** based on word counts.

 ## ✨ Features